gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 In .NET Framework, `DataSet` and `DataTable` provide an audit mode capability.
 When audit mode is enabled, `DataSet` and `DataTable` compare the types of incoming objects against the allowed types list.
 However, if an object whose type is not allowed is seen, an exception is **not** thrown.
 Instead, `DataSet` and `DataTable` notify any attached `TraceListener` instances that a suspicious type is present, allowing the `TraceListener` to log this information.
 No exception is thrown and the deserialization operation continues.

 > [!WARNING]
 > Running an app in "audit mode" should only be a temporary measure used for testing.
-When audit mode is enabled, `DataSet` and `DataTable` do not enforce type restrictions, which can introduce a security hole inside your application.
+When audit mode is enabled, `DataSet` and `DataTable` do not enforce type restrictions, which can introduce a security hole inside your app.
 See the following sections titled [Removing all type restrictions](#ratr) and [Safety with regard to untrusted input](#swr) for more information.

 Audit mode can be enabled through _App.config_: